 Principles Zealot: What he believes himself to be during life, the principle in question being justice.

 Retcon: His counterpart mentioned in the Unlimited Blade Works route that tracing Excalibur could not be done without driving him to his absolute limits.
 In CCC, it was added as one of his skills, and now you can potentially spam Excalibur Image with few ill effects (minus giant MP loss, of course).
+The only explanation is a handwave about the quality of wrought iron being higher in the Moon Cell.

 Video Game Cruelty Potential: Archer can get hit with this trope hard if you decide to save Rani instead of Rin, which makes Rin your opponent in the 6th week.
 Archer becomes conflicted thanks to his memories from his previous life of, possibly, Fate/stay night and Tousaka in particular.
 Bonus points if you know of this ahead of time and do so on purpose.